COL-IU/msSLASH/README.md

         * -c    --precision
             > [Float] fragment precision in Da.
     This parameter is optional.
 The default value is '0.500000'.

+        * -m    --precursor_mass_tolerance
+            > [Float] precursor mass tolerance in Da.
+    This parameter is optional.
+The default value is '0.050000'.

         * -r    --rescale
             > [Int] PEAK_INTENSITY_RESCALE_METHOD.